EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 ## Accessing data

-Your notebooks running in Binder have outgoing internet connectivity, so you can connect to external services to bring data in for analysis or deposit the notebooks output.
+Your notebooks running in Binder have outgoing internet connectivity, so you can connect to external services to bring data in for analysis or deposing the notebooks output.

 Every session that you start will also provide access to your spaces in the